 The Corporation, along with numerous other underwriters of various securities offerings by SunEdison, Inc. and its majority-owned affiliate TerraForm Global, Inc., is named in nine putative securities class and individual actions filed beginning in October 2015 in state and federal courts.
 The complaints all allege violations of the federal securities laws, and several of the individual actions also variously assert claims under state securities laws and for common law negligent misrepresentation with respect to various offerings by SunEdison or TerraForm.
 The actions have been transferred for pre-trial proceedings to a multi-district litigation (MDL) pending in the Southern District of New York.
 Defendants filed motions to dismiss in the two class actions, based respectively on SunEdison's August 2015 offering of preferred stock and TerraForm's July 2015 initial public offering of common stock.
 Following the filing of the motion to dismiss the class action based on TerraForm's IPO, the issuer and plaintiffs entered into an agreement to resolve the action as to all defendants without contribution from the underwriters.
 The parties submitted the settlement and received preliminary approval in December 2017, and a final approval hearing was scheduled for April 2018 but adjourned without a date because certain larger institutional class members have opted out of the settlement, prompting TerraForm to exercise its termination right.
 The direct cases and causes of actions arising exclusively out of Terraform offerings were dismissed with prejudice in late December 2017 and early January 2018.
 On March 6, 2018, defendants' motion to dismiss the class action based on the SunEdison offering was granted as to certain alleged misstatements and omissions and denied as to others.
 On May 18, 2018, defendants answered the class complaint and discovery has commenced.
-Further proceedings on the individual cases based on the SunEdison preferred stock offering were being held in abeyance until the court decided the motion to dismiss in the class case and have remained stayed in all respects except that plaintiffs in those actions filed amended complaints in April 2018 asserting claims under the Securities Act and, in certain actions, California's securities laws against directors and officers of SunEdison and certain underwriters, including the Corporation.
-The underwriters, including the Corporation, received customary indemnification from SunEdison and Terraform in connection with the offerings, but the availability of indemnification from SunEdison was adversely impacted when SunEdison filed for bankruptcy protection on April 21, 2016 in the U.S. Bankruptcy Court for the Southern District of New York.
+Plaintiffs moved for class certification and that motion was granted on January 7, 2019.
+Further proceedings on the individual cases based on the SunEdison preferred stock offering were being held in abeyance until the court decided the motion to dismiss in the class case.
+Following the ruling, the parties stipulated to have the court's motion to dismiss decision in the class action apply to certain individual plaintiffs' amended complaints and incorporate these plaintiffs into the discovery currently being conducted by the class plaintiffs.
+The underwriters, including the Corporation, received customary indemnification from SunEdison was adversely impacted when SunEdison filed for bankruptcy protection on April 21, 2016 in the U.S. Bankruptcy Court for the Southern District of New York.